-- 16. STATEWIDE MONITORING REQUIREMENTS.
-Funding Recipient shall ensure that projects that affect water quality shall include a monitoring component that allows the integration of data into statewide monitoring efforts, including where applicable, the Surface Water Ambient Monitoring Program carried out by the State Water Resources Control Board. - 17.
-NOTIFICATION OF STATE.
+- 16. NOTIFICATION OF STATE.
 Funding Recipient shall promptly notify State, in writing, of the following items: - A. Events or proposed changes that could affect the scope, budget, or work performed under this Funding Agreement.
 Funding Recipient agrees that no substantial change in the scope of the Project will be undertaken until written notice of the proposed change has been provided to State and State has given written approval for such change.
 Substantial changes generally include changes to the scope of work, schedule or term, and budget. - B. Any public or media event publicizing the accomplishments and/or results of this Funding Agreement and provide the opportunity for attendance and participation by State's representatives.
 Funding Recipient shall make such notification at least 14 calendar days prior to the event. - C. Discovery of any potential archaeological or historical resource.
 Should a potential archaeological or historical resource be discovered during construction, the Funding Recipient agrees that all work in the area of the find will cease until a qualified archaeologist has evaluated the situation and made recommendations regarding preservation of the resource, and the State has determined what actions should be taken to protect and preserve the resource.
-The Funding Recipient agrees to implement appropriate actions as directed by the State. - D. The initiation of any litigation or the threat of litigation against the Funding Recipient regarding the Project or that may affect the Project in any way.
+The Funding Recipient agrees to implement appropriate actions as directed by the State. - D. The initiation of any litigation or the threat of litigation against the Funding Recipient regarding the Project or that may affect the Project in any way. - E. Final inspection of the completed work on a project by a Registered Civil Engineer, in accordance with Standard Condition D.18, "Final Inspections and Certification of Registered Civil Engineer."
+Funding Recipient shall notify the State's Project Manager of the inspection date at least 14 calendar days prior to the inspection in order to provide State the opportunity to participate in the inspection.

-- E. Final inspection of the completed work on a project by a Registered Civil Engineer, in accordance with Standard Conditions D.18, "Final Inspections and Certification of Registered Civil Engineer."
-Funding Recipient shall notify the State's Project Manager of the inspection date at least 14 calendar days prior to the inspection in order to provide State the opportunity to participate in the inspection. - 18.
-NOTICES.
+- 17. NOTICES.
 Any notice, demand, request, consent, or approval that either party desires or is required to give to the other party under this Funding Agreement shall be in writing.
 Notices may be transmitted by any of the following means: - A. By delivery in person. - B. By certified U.S. mail, return receipt requested, postage prepaid. - C. By "overnight" delivery service; provided that next-business-day delivery is requested by the sender. - D. By electronic means. - E. Notices delivered in person will be deemed effective immediately on receipt (or refusal of delivery or receipt).
 Notices sent by certified mail will be deemed effective given ten (10) calendar days after the date deposited with the U. S. Postal Service.
 Notices sent by overnight delivery service will be deemed effective one business day after the date deposited with the delivery service.
 Notices sent electronically will be effective on the date of transmission, which is documented in writing.
 Notices shall be sent to the below addresses.
-Either party may, by written notice to the other, designate a different address that shall be substituted for the one below. - 19.
+Either party may, by written notice to the other, designate a different address that shall be substituted for the one below. - 18.
 PERFORMANCE EVALUATION.
-Upon completion of this Funding Agreement, Funding Recipient's performance will be evaluated by the State and a copy of the evaluation will be placed in the State file and a copy sent to the Funding Recipient. - 20.
+Upon completion of this Funding Agreement, Funding Recipient's performance will be evaluated by the State and a copy of the evaluation will be placed in the State file and a copy sent to the Funding Recipient. - 19.
 PROJECT REPRESENTATIVES.
 The Project Representatives during the term of this Funding Agreement are as follows: